Freight Win Big at the Buzzer

 THIRD QUARTER

-The Blizzard scored first in the second quarter with a touchdown by Andre Williams.
+The Blizzard scored first in the third quarter with a touchdown by Andre Williams.
 After a good kick, they had a 28-21 lead.

 Vincent Espinoza made his Freight debut in the second half with their first possession.
 After a long drive and with the help of his teammates, Espinoza scored his first Freight touchdown.
 With another good kick, Fishers tied the game 28-28.